ravendb/docs/Chapter01.rst

 * Replication
 * Scaling

-One thing that should be made clear upfront is the major difference between performance and scalability, the two are often at odds and usually increasing one would decrease the other.
+One thing that should be made clear up front is the major difference between performance and scalability, the two are often at odds and usually increasing one would decrease the other.
 For performance, we ask: How can we execute the same set of requests, over the same set of data with:

 * shorter time?
 * fewer resources usage (for example, less memory)?

-Note that here, too, there is usualy a tradeoff between resource usage and processing time.
+Note that here, too, there is usually a tradeoff between resource usage and processing time.
 In general, you can cut the processing time by consuming more resources (for example, by adding a cache).
 Conversely, you can reduce resource usage by increasing the processing time (compute as needed, instead of precomputing results).

 For scaling, we ask: How can we meet our SLA when: